GSA/odp-cf-service-catalog/README.md

-# ODP Cloud Formations - AWS Service Catalog
+# ODP CloudFormation - AWS Service Catalog

 ## Overview <a name="s1"></a>

-This project's purpose is to provide Cloud Formations templates and  CI Pipeline required configure the ODP team AWS Service Catalog and Products.
+This project's purpose is to provide CloudFormation templates and  CI Pipeline required configure the ODP team AWS Service Catalog and Products.

 The workflow is described below:

-* On all commits code tests are run agains all AWS Cloud Formations templates the following directories:
+* On all commits code tests are run agains all AWS CloudFormation templates the following directories:
   * `products` - Directory containing all of the templates
-  * `service_catalog` - Contains the Cloud Formations template to configure the
+  * `service_catalog` - Contains the CloudFormation template to configure the
 * On all commits to branch `master` deploy the template(s) in the `service_catalog`  directory to update and changes to the AWS Service Catalog.
 * On all commits to branch `master` redeploy the templates in the product(s) directory